-3. For hospitals that use Joint Commission accreditation for deemed status purposes: The hospital has a utilization review committee that is either a staff committee or a group outside the hospital established by the local medical society and some or all the hospitals in the locality or in a manner approved by the Centers for Medicare & Medicaid Services.
+3. For rehabilitation and psychiatric distinct part units in critical access hospitals: The critical access hospital has a utilization review committee that is either a staff committee or a group outside the critical access hospital established by the local medical society and some or all the hospitals in the locality or in a manner approved by the Centers for Medicare & Medicaid Services.

-Note: If, because of the small size of the hospital, it is impracticable to have a properly functioning staff committee, the utilization review committee is established by a group outside the hospital, as specified in 42 CFR 482.30(b)(1)(ii).
+Note: If, because of the small size of the critical access hospital, it is impracticable to have a properly functioning staff committee, the utilization review committee is established by a group outside the critical access hospital, as specified in 42 CFR 482.30(b)(1)(ii).